ndg63276/alexa-sky-hd/README.md

 7th August 2018: Sky have renamed some channels, notably Living has become Witness.
 I have updated the HD list, and fixed a bug that meant you could never be a HD customer.

 13th December 2018: With help from rosstilley, I've added some Sky Q scenes.

+12th August 2019: Thanks to @pingloss, the Sky json page with their channel listing is back, so any changes to channel numbers should be automatic.
 ### Known issues
 For various reasons, changing to the following channels seems to struggle:
 ITV3, Sky Sports Mix, Sky One+1, ITV1+1